Oncology Second Opinions

-In an effort to provide more coordinated, patient-centered care, our medical oncology, radiation oncology and urology providers offer multi-specialty appointments for patients diagnosed with cancer, including those of the bladder, kidneys or prostate, who are candidates for radiation therapy and/or other medical or surgical treatments.
-During this appointment, you will meet with multiple members of our Integrated Oncology Program, which can include a medical or radiation oncologist, urologist and a nurse navigator, all within a single visit.
+Multi-specialty appointments are available for patients diagnosed with genitourinary cancers, including those of the bladder, kidneys, prostate or testes, who are considering radiation therapy and/or other medical or surgical treatments.
+During the appointment, patients are able to meet with multiple providers, which can include a medical oncologist, radiation oncologist, urologist and a nurse navigator, all within a single visit.

-This team-based approaxh allows provdiers from multiple specialties to collaborate with one another and review all available treatment options with you to develop a care plan tailored to your needs and specific cancer case.
-You will receive real-time input from multiple oncology experts and have all of your questions addressed so that you can feel as prepared and well-informed about your treatment plan as possible.
+This allows members of your care team to collaborate with one another, review the available treatment options with you, in real-time to develop a care plan tailored to you.
+Receiving input from multiple oncology experts and having all of your questions addressed enables you to feel as prepared and well-informed about your treatment plan as possible.

-For those with prostate cancer who are considering radiation therpay, multi-specialty appointments are offered on Wednesdays and Thursdays at our Lisle Medical Office Building located at 430 Warrenville Road.
+For those with prostate cancer who are considering radiation therapy, multi-specialty appointments are offered on Wednesdays and Thursdays at our Lisle location.

-For individuals who have been diagnosed with an advanced genitourinary cancer, including those of the bladder or kidneys, who are considering chemotherapy or other medical oncology treatment options, multi-specialty appointments are available on Tuesdays and Wednesdays at our Hinsdale and Lisle Medical Office buildings located at:
+Individuals who have been diagnosed with an advanced genitourinary cancer, including those of the bladder, kidneys, prostate or testes, who are considering chemotherapy or other treatment options, multi-specialty appointments are available Tuesdays and Wednesdays at our Hinsdale and Lisle Medical Office buildings.

-To learn more about multi-specialty appointments, or to find out if you are a candidate for this service, please contact our Urology department at 630-790-1221.
+To learn more about multi-specialty appointments, or to find out if you are a candidate for this service, please contact our Urology department.

 In addition to the helpful information you can count on from DuPage Medical Group, the American Cancer Society provides useful resources that you can refer to anytime online or by calling (800) 227-2345.
 Some of the various resources available online include a guide for newly diagnosed patients to help learn more about your diagnosis, ideas on how to share the news with your family, and guidance on what to expect as you begin treatment.
 Many of the American Cancer Society printed educational materials are also available for free at the DuPage Medical Group Cancer Resource Center located in our Lisle Medical Office Building.